aqaPayam/NakhBot/docs/domain/04-relationships.md

 Used when:

 * User deletes account
-* Profile is hidden
+* Previous non-safety product data is permanently removed
 * Chats are closed
-* Minimal retained records are tracked
+* Safety and abuse-prevention retention is tracked
+* Future access by the same Telegram identity must preserve safety continuity

 ### User and GuestPreviewCounter